-Your yoga teacher wants to join your practice "because she likes to know her doctor".
+Your yoga instructor wants to join your practice "because she likes to know her doctor".

 A doctor in a suburban practice has registered himself as a patient of his own practice.

 You are aware that a colleague is sometimes very moody.
 Once you thought you could smell alcohol on his breath - but you were not certain.
-Then one Friday evening you are coming back from a concert of the Scottish National Orchestra and notice him in the street looking drunk.
+Then one Friday evening you were coming back from a meal out and notice him in the street looking drunk.